michaelairola/cookbook/_posts/2020-12-04-chicken-enchiladas.md

     - |-
       **For the sauce**: In saucepan over medium-low heat, combine canola oil and flour. whisk together and allow to bubble for 1 minute.
 Pour in the red sauce, chicken broth, salt, and pepper.
 Bring to boil.
 Reduce heat and simmer while you prepare the other ingredients.
     - |-
-      **For the meat**: While suacue is simmering, brown the chicken with the onions in a large skillet over medium-high heat.
+      **For the meat**: While sauce is simmering, brown the chicken with the onions in a large skillet over medium-high heat.
 Add the salt, stir to combine.
 Turn off the heat and set aside.
     - |-
       **Rest**: Lightly fry the tortillas over canola oil until soft (Do not crisp).
 Drain on a paper towel-lined plate.
 Preheat oven to 350 degrees F.
     - |-